-- 1.3.1 Publicize annual goals and operational strategies for the Colts U Transfer Center. - 1.3.2 Expand UC and CSU transfer agreement and Associate Degrees for Transfer workshops for current students and families in alignment with updated Statewide legislation.

-- 1.3.3 Build year-two goals and strategies for Districtwide alignment and expansion of University Center partnerships with local 4-year Universities. - 1.3.4 Implement the provisions of California Assembly Bills 1111 and 928 and develop processes for local-level and Districtwide alignment as needed.
-(EMP 3.9)
+- 1.3.1 Publicize annual goals and operational strategies for the Colts U Transfer Center. - 1.3.2 Increase the number of UC and CSU transfer agreements. - 1.3.3 Expand UC and CSU transfer agreement and Associate Degrees for Transfer workshops - 1.3.4 Build year-two goals and strategies for Districtwide alignment and expansion of the Colts U Transfer Center partnerships with local 4-year Universities, in partnership with other College transfer programs. - 1.3.5 Implement the provisions of California Assembly Bills 1111 and 928 and develop processes for local-level and Districtwide alignment as needed.